TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 1/1 Corinthians 1.9.md

 ---

-God is faithful, through whom ye were called into the fellowship of his Son Jesus Christ our Lord.
+God is faithful, through whom you were called into the fellowship of his Son, Jesus Christ, our Lord.